mathworks-ref-arch/matlab-on-aws/releases/R2019a_and_older/README.md

 ![MATLAB on AWS Reference Architecture](../../img/aws-matlab-diagram.png)

 Deploying this reference architecture sets up a single AWS EC2 instance containing Linux and MATLAB, a private VPC with an internet gateway, a private subnet and a security group that opens the appropriate ports for SSH and RDP access.

 To make deployment easy we have prepared an Amazon Machine Image (AMI) running Ubuntu 16.04 with pre-installed drivers.
 The AMI contains the following software:
 * MATLAB, Simulink, Toolboxes, and support for GPUs.
 * Add-Ons: Neural Network Toolbox Model for AlexNet Network, Neural Network Toolbox Model for GoogLeNet Network, and Neural Network Toolbox(TM) Model for ResNet-50 Network

 The AMI is currently available in the US East (N. Virginia) and EU West (Ireland) regions only.

 ### Resources

 The following resources will be created as part of the CloudFormation Stack.

 1. VPC w/Internet Gateway
 1. Subnet
 1. Security Group for SSH and RDP access
 1. EC2 Instance

-# Enhancement Request
-Provide suggestions for additional features or capabilities using the following link: https://www.mathworks.com/cloud/enhancement-request.html

-# Technical Support
-Email: `cloud-support@mathworks.com`